OffByNone/Omniscience/README.md

 Need to find a way to add manufacturer specific methods to services

 Save found devices in case user is in a situation where only the passive searcher works.
 If we didn't save devices closing and re-opening the browser would lose all devices and potentially take hours to find any given device again

+Connect to MatchStick for debugging purposes adb connect ip:5555 (5555 is default so you should be able to omit the port) adb devices (you should see your device, mine just shows as device) open webide and it should be listed under usb devices